 Our Code of Ethics and compliance policies live and evolve with the development of our business in the competitive world.
 We continuously evaluate all current laws and regulations relating to these areas and amend our policies accordingly, in line with the latest best practices.
 We also take the opinions of our stakeholders into account on these matters and consider their requests relating to legality and propriety.
-We also seek to support our ethical conduct with various initiatives, including the Prysmian Group Hotline program.
+We also seek to support our ethical conduct with various initiatives, including the Prysmian Group Helpline program.

 Updates to any of our policies are broadcast across the Group and made readily available to all employees and associated companies.